pallets/click/docs/options.md

 When several options in a group resolve their values simultaneously, only one wins the parameter slot.
-The full arbitration policy (source precedence, explicit-beats-auto tie-break, first-declared fallback) is enumerated under [Option value resolution](#option-value-resolution).
+The full arbitration policy (source precedence, explicit-beats-auto tie-break, last-declared fallback) is enumerated under [Option value resolution](#option-value-resolution).

 ## Option value resolution